darbyemadewell/darbyemadewell/README.md

 👋 Hi, I’m @darbyemadewell!
 I'm a designer, engineer, and manager 🎉

-🎓 Pursuing a Master of Science in Computer Engineering at NC State University
+🎓 Just received my Master of Science in Computer Engineering from NC State University 🎉

-👀 Interested in digital accessibility, the arts, and technology policy
+👀 Interested in digital accessibility, the arts, and computer architecture

-🌱 Learning compiler optimization and scheduling and data parallel processors
+🌱 Learning TypeScript

 🎨 Recent Projects